opencobra/memote/docs/experimental_data.rst

 Minimal growth rate
 -------------------
-Both growth and essentiality experiments require a threshold for the biomass function to determine if the model is growing.
+Both growth and essentiality experiments require a minimal biomass function value to determine if the model predicts viability.
 This value can be set via the ``minimal_growth_rate`` option in the ``experiments.yml`` file.
 For instance:

 .. code-block:: yaml